royallthefourth/dotenv/README.md

 This library allows Racket applications to override their environment variables with a `.env` file.

 ## Usage
-To load `.env`, just require the package and invoke it:
+To load `.env`, require the package and invoke it:
 ```racket
 (require dotenv)
 (dotenv-load!)